 The Honors Program respects the desire of its students to integrate into the entire SCU residential community.
 Therefore, instead of isolating Honors students into one residential learning community, the University Honors Program concentrates them into four of the eight RLCs in order to facilitate interactions with other Honors students.
 These RLCs are ALPHA, da Vinci, Modern Perspectives, and Unity.
 Please see Frequently Asked Questions, "Residential Life" to learn more about residential life for UHP students.

 The University Honors Program holds one lecture per quarter in which a SCU professor discusses an issue related to current events or their field.
-Recent and upcoming talks:
+Recent talks:

 Spring 2018: The Science of Happiness! by Dr. SunWolf (Professor, Communication) and Things That Are Scary.
 Things That Are Stupid. by Dr. Lisa Whitfield (Lecturer, Psychology)

 Winter 2018: Economic Inequality and Economic Opportunity in the United States: Trends and Causes by Dr. William Sundstrom (Professor, Economics)